Skip to content

 This lifespan depends on how often the battery is used, how it is installed, and the type of battery chemistry inside the system.

-Most modern systems are designed to degrade slowly, meaning they continue working beyond their warranty period but with reduced capacity.
+Most modern systems are designed to degrade slowly, meaning they continue working beyond their warranty period with reduced capacity.

 In simple terms, a home battery stores electricity for later use, often alongside solar panels or cheaper overnight tariffs.